qtlunya/sepfinderbot/README.md

 # SEP Finder Bot

-This is a Telegram bot that will help you find the correct SEP and Baseband files to use for your device with futurerestore.
+This is a Telegram bot that will help you find the correct SEP and baseband files to use for your device with futurerestore.

 ## Usage